platformsh/platformsh-docs/docs/layouts/shortcodes/tips-and-tricks/symfony/cli-common.md

     symfony cloud:branch new-branch
     ```

--   Get a list of environments
+-   Get a list of all the environments:

     ```bash
     symfony cloud:environments